KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/setup/README.md

 1. [CLI for your OS](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/tools-command-line/)
    {% hint style='danger' %}
+#### Attention Windows users

-If you are a Windows user, please verify you are using version 1.3.5 of Cmder and Git version 2.16 or higher by following the instructions in the link above.
+Please verify you are using Cmder version 1.3.5 and Git version >=2.16 by following the instructions in the link above.
 If you need help identifying your tooling versions or updating, please let a mentor know.

-If you have Git installed separately, you will need to update Git as well as Cmder.
+If you have Git installed separately, you will need to update both Git and Cmder.
    {% endhint %}

 1. [Atom IDE](https://codingandcocktailskc.gitbooks.io/coding-cocktails-the-tools/content/tools-atom/)